 - Tom'un konuşmak istediği kim?

-There wasn't anyone in the room.
+There was hardly anyone in the room.

 - Odada hiç kimse yoktu.

-Who's taking responsibility for this problem?
+Who's taking responsibility for this?

 Luckily nobody got wet.